 |

-Ticket: Group stations (Not available on Team plans) |
+Ticket > Group stations (Not available on Team plans) |

 The number of different groups to which a ticket has been assigned. |

-Ticket: Integration account | This condition checks the integration account that the ticket came from, such
+Ticket > Integration account | Checks the integration account that the ticket came from, such as a specific

-accounts from the drop-down menu.
+drop-down menu.

-Note: If there are multiple accounts defined for
+Note: If there are multiple accounts defined for the same channel

-the same channel type (for example, WhatsApp), tickets can be routed only by
+type (for example, WhatsApp), tickets can be routed only by channel type, not by

-channel type, not by a specific integration account.
+a specific integration account.

 |

-Ticket: Intent | An AI prediction of what the ticket is about.
+Ticket > Intent | An AI prediction of what the ticket is about.
 To see the possible values,

 open the Taxonomy tab of the Intent settings